fontforge/designwithfontforge.com/en-US/Creating_o_and_n.md

 ## Designing the lowercase ‘o’

 The design of the ‘o’ is not just a question of the black part of the letter.
-While the ‘o’ provides the very basic bowl weight and shape, the white &ndash; or counter &ndash; provides the size and shape used by the rest of the font.
+While the ‘o’ provides the very basic bowl weight and shape, the white &mdash; or counter &mdash; provides the size and shape used by the rest of the font.
 In general terms, we can also observe that the round form of the ‘o’ will be echoed in other characters.
 These include the b, c, d, e, p, and q, and the form will also implicate the shaping and